turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_daemonset.md

 # Table: kubernetes_daemonset

-A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.<br />
+A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.

 Some typical uses of a DaemonSet are: